Two Foot Bay

-Two Foot Bay is an administrative district of Barbuda.
+Two Foot Bay is an administrative district and nature reserve in northeast Barbuda.
 It has an area of 19.98 square kilometres and includes the area north of Two Foot Bay road ending at Gun Shop Cliff.
+The coast consists of limestone cliffs and caves.
+Indian Cave contains the island's only petroglyphs.
+Many birds, including the endemic Barbuda warbler, live in the area.
+The island's only main road runs from the ferry terminal and Martello Tower in the south via Codrington to Two Foot Bay.